top of page

 This role requires strong attention to detail and the ability to follow written or verbal instructions carefully.
 Tasks are not physically demanding, but accuracy is critical for the goats’ health and safety.

-Disabled Barn Care Assistant (Starts at 11 AM)
+Disabled Barn Reset Crew (Starts at 11 AM - approximately 1-2 PM)

 EXPECTATIONS